Our Medical Negligence Solicitors are here to advise you if symptoms of ovarian cancer were misdiagnosed, delaying your access to specialist care.

 Learning that your illness could have been detected earlier, or managed more effectively, adds another layer of pain and frustration.

 Ovarian cancer can be difficult to diagnose in its early stages, which is why medical professionals must act promptly and thoroughly when symptoms are present.
 When that doesn’t happen, when signs are missed, referrals delayed, or symptoms dismissed, lives can be changed forever.
 The cancer may be allowed to spread, treatment may become more invasive, and outcomes more uncertain.
-In these circumstances, you may be able to pursue a cancer compensation claim.
+In these circumstances, you may be able to pursue a medical negligence compensation claim.

 At Lanyon Bowdler, we work with individuals and families who have suffered as a result of negligent medical care.
 We understand how overwhelming it can feel to pursue an Ovarian Cancer Misdiagnosis Claim when you’re already coping with illness or grief, but we’re here to offer both expertise and genuine support.
 If you’ve been affected by delays or mistakes in the diagnosis or treatment of ovarian cancer, we’re ready to help you find answers, accountability, and a way forward.